iaramer/dobbi/README.md

 ## Interaction

-The library uses method chaining in order to simplify tasks processing:
+The library uses method chaining in order to simplify text processing:

 ```Python
 dobbi.clean()\